 6. MOBILE MOMENTUM: PC sales are slumping, but mobile phone subscriptions are expected to reach 7 billion this year — the same as the world's population.
 Phone makers are launching cheaper smartphones aimed at developing countries, which could get billions more people online.
 Already, more than a billion people check Facebook on their phones and tablets.
 The social media giant spent $22 billion on a phone messaging app, WhatsApp.
 Uber, a hail-a-cab app, is valued at $40 billion.
 Apple Inc., the iPhone and iPad maker, launched a payment system that sidesteps cash and plastic.

 7. STOCK MARKETS SOAR: Another year, another record.
 The end of the Federal Reserve's bond-buying stimulus program stressed investors this fall, but U.S. stocks kept rising, extending the bull market run to nearly six years.
-More companies acquired each other and big companies bought up more than $400 billion of their own stock, helping lift the Standard & Poor's 500 index 12 percent in 2014.
+More companies acquired each other and big companies bought up more than $400 billion of their own stock, helping to put the Standard & Poor's 500 index on pace for a 13 percent gain in 2014.
 And despite the end of the Fed's bond purchases, which was expected to weigh on markets, bond prices rallied and rates dropped.

 8. MINIMUM WAGE GROWTH: Inequality has been rising, and median household incomes have fallen since the recession began in late 2007.
 But the federal minimum hourly wage has remained at $7.25 since 2009.
 Labor organizers, fast-food workers and Wal-Mart Stores Inc. employees have campaigned for higher pay across the country.
 Congress hasn't acted, but cities and states — and President Barack Obama — have.
 Obama raised pay by executive order for government contractors, to $10.10 an hour.
 By Jan.
 1, 29 states and Washington, D.C. will have a higher minimum wage than $7.25.
 Seattle approved an increase to $15 an hour, the highest rate in the country.